NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 ## Summary

 <!-- One-paragraph description of the proposal. -->
-Currently asset consumption via `PrivateAssets` option experience for assets from transitive package in a project/package is not deterministic for parent consuming project, here `PrivateAssets` option calculation is not independent from `IncludeAssets/ExcludeAssets` option.
+Currently asset consumption via `PrivateAssets` option experience for assets from transitive package in a project/package is not deterministic for parent consuming project, here `PrivateAssets` option calculation is not independent from `IncludeAssets/ExcludeAssets` option, if an asset is not consumed in current project then it doesn't flow up the regardless of `PrivateAssets` option.
-This proposal introduces new a `PublicAssets` option(metadata) which complements `PrivateAssets` option to make it independent from `IncludeAssets/ExcludeAssets` option.
+This proposal introduces new a boolean `ExcludedAssetsFlow` metadata to improve experience for `PrivateAssets` option to make it independent from `IncludeAssets/ExcludeAssets` option, it'll make assets specified in `PrivateAssets` will flow regardless of `IncludeAssets/ExcludeAssets` option.

+Below means assets `contentFiles, build, buildMultitargeting, buildTransitive, analyzers, native` excluding `runtime and compile` assets would flow to referencing parent project even though they're not consumed by current project.

+`<PackageReference Include="PackageA" PrivateAssets="Runtime,Compile" ExcludedAssetsFlow="true" IncludeAssets = "none"/>`

+If `ExcludedAssetsFlow` if not present then it default false and it's ignored by older tooling.
+Also if it has non-boolean value then it would error out.
-In below both `Consumption via package reference` and `Consumption via project reference` sub-sections are explaining same things for 2 different scenarios.
-So, I intentionally choose bit examples in them to expose what problem we're solving with this new opt-in feature.
+In below both `Consumption via package reference` and `Consumption via project reference` sub-sections are explaining same things for 2 different scenarios in details.

 ### Consumption via package reference